A more detailed look at our narrow boats

 possible to get a picture everywhere.
 The TV includes a

 DVD player.
+The radio, usually FM, has a CD player and USB or other connector.
 There is a mains hair dryer - please don't bring your own unless it's under 1.0kw.
 You can bring hair straighteners or any other 230v appliances, up to 1000 watts.
 A cigar-lighter socket allows

 you to use any in-car chargers you have for phones etc.

 All boats have sockets for recharging phones, cameras and laptops, and for shavers.
-Power points are UK 3-pin.
+Some boats have USB charging sockets.
+Power points are UK 3-pin - adaptors for overseas are available on request.

 You have about 200 gallons (900l) of water, 60 gallons (250l) of diesel fuel, and 30kg of propane.
 You need to top up water every day or so, but are otherwise self-sufficient except on very long journeys, where you may need to refuel.

-Our boats have either Lister air-cooled diesel engines, or Isuzu, Kubota or Kioti water cooled engines, all chosen for their superior reliability.
+Our boats have either Isuzu, Kubota or Kioti water cooled engines, all chosen for their superior reliability.
 They are operated by a single-lever control for gears (one each way) and throttle.
 You steer with a tiller, and your steering position right at the back gives precise control for awkward manoeuvres.
-The internal services run off a bank of 2 to 4 deep-cycle batteries, and there is a separate starter battery for the engine.
+The internal services run off a bank of 3 to 5 deep-cycle batteries, and there is a separate starter battery for the engine.
 The deckboards are sound-proofed underneath.
 We keep our engine compartments clean, and look after the engines just as carefully.
 There is a horn and a tunnel lamp.

 How old are the boats?